Harmonic analysis for pulsar timing arrays: Methods and results

 We generate the list of TOAs for each pulsar using \texttt{TEMPO2}~\cite{Hobbs:2006cd} and its Python wrapper \texttt{libstempo}.\footnote{https://github.com/vallis/libstempo} We assume an average observation cadence of 14 days (with small random variations in time for each individual TOA measurement) to create a set of $T_{{\rm obs}}/(14~\text{days})$ number of TOAs for each pulsar.
 The TOAs need to be adjusted to account for measurement and instrument error, pulsar intrinsic red noise, and the presence of an isotropic SGWB.

 We randomly sample noise parameters from truncated normal, truncated log-normal, or uniform distributions, as listed in Table~\ref{tab:table2}.
 For each pulsar $a$, we generate values for instrument errors ($\efac{a}$ and $\equad{a}$) and intrinsic red noise ($A_{\text{RN},a}$ and $\gamma_{\text{RN},a}$).
 Furthermore, the $i^{th}$ TOA receives a measurement error ($\sigma_{\text{TOA}, ai}$).
-Note that we set the maximum on the range for $A_{\text{RN},a}$ such that the pulsar intrinsic red noise does not dominate over the SGWB signal at low frequencies.
+Note that we set the maximum on the ranges for $A_{\text{RN},a}$ and $\gamma_{\text{RN},a}$ so that there is a high probability the SGWB signal will dominate the pulsar intrinsic red noise at lower frequencies where the SGWB is modeled.
+These maximum ranges help ensure each synthetic pulsar contributes to a SGWB signal that is distinguishable from the noise of that pulsar.